Skip to content

 OrdinalAggregation module-attribute

-OrdinalAggregation = Literal['mean', 'median', 'weighted_mean', 'mode']
+OrdinalAggregation = Literal['mean', 'median', 'weighted_mean', 'mode', 'min', 'max']

 Aggregation strategy for ordinal multi-choice criteria.

-• median: Median of score values
+• median: Median of score values, snapped to the nearest option

-• weighted_mean: Weighted average by judge weight
+• weighted_mean: Weighted average by judge weight, snapped to the nearest option

 • mode: Most common selection